lupyuen/lupyuen.github.io/src/rustsim.md

 [(More about Web Serial API)](https://lupyuen.github.io/articles/lisp#web-browser-controls-bl602-with-web-serial-api)

+Which means our learners will...

+1. Use a Web Browser to __drag and drop__ the blocks to create a visual program

+1. Which will __auto-generate the Rhai Script__ for the visual program

+1. And the Rhai Script will be __auto-transmitted to BL602__ for execution

+    (After the Rhai Script has been transcoded to uLisp)

 _You sound pretty confident about Drag-and-Drop Scripting.
 Have we done this before?_

 Yep we've previously experimented with __Blockly (Scratch), uLisp and Rust__.